Applies to G Suite, G Suite Essentials, and other paid subscriptions in your Google Admin console.

-If your business has 50 or more employees, you might qualify to pay for your Google Apps subscription using an invoiced billing account.
-With an invoiced account, you receive an invoice each month for your Google Apps subscription.
-You then initiate your own payments either by check or wire transfer.
+If your business meets certain eligibility requirements, you might qualify to pay for your Google service subscription using an invoiced billing account.
+With an invoiced account, you receive an invoice each month for your subscription.
+You initiate your payment based on the instructions shown on the first page of the invoice.

 How an invoiced account works

-For details, see Send and verify payments for an invoiced account.
+For details, see Make and verify payments for an invoiced account.

-At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check status of a recent payment.
-The transaction history and invoice details you see in your invoiced billing account are a little different than for an account where we charge you automatically.
+- You review payments in your Transaction history—At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check the status of a recent payment.
+The transaction history and invoice details that you see in your invoiced billing account are a little different than accounts where we charge you automatically.

-Note that paying using an invoiced account is an alternative to these more common Google Apps payment options.
+Paying using an invoiced account is an alternative to these more common payment options.